Banner Logo

 How to solve the issue?

-One of the best ways you can judge a plugin is by the total number of downloads, and active installations.
+One of the best ways you can judge a plugin is by the total number of downloads and active installations.
 Any plugin that has over 10k active installations is a considerably safe bet.

 New bloggers are usually not aware of such security issues associated with plugins.
 They are also pretty easily impressed, which tends to happen when you’re trying something new.

-Don’t misunderstand as there are some great free plugins available on the internet, for instance, Google Analytics, Yoast, Elementor.
+Don’t misunderstand as there are some great free plugins available on the internet, for instance, Google Analytics, Yoast, and Elementor.
 Click here for more detailed information of some of the best plugins on the web.

 Lastly, here is a list of some of the best WordPress security plugins that’s a must-have on all websites, and keeps it secure from incoming malware attacks, and exploits.